aaron-grau/curic/sql/projects/url_shortener/README.md

 ## Phase V: `TagTopic`, `Tagging`s

 Users should be able to choose one of a set of predefined `TagTopic`s for links (news, sports, music, etc.).
-Since the relationship between `TagTopic`s and `URL`s is many-to-many.
-You'll need a join model like `Tagging`s.
-Before starting think over with your pair what columns should be indexed  After you have created these models with the appropriate nullity and uniqueness constraints and seeded your database with some `TagTopic`s and `Taggings` write a method, `TagTopic#popular_links`, that returns the 5 most visited links along with the number of times each link has been clicked.
+Since the relationship between `TagTopic`s and `URL`s is many-to-many, you'll need a join model like `Tagging`s.
+Before starting think over with your pair what columns should be indexed  Created these models with the appropriate nullity and uniqueness constraints and seed your database with some `TagTopic`s and `Taggings`.
+Write a method `TagTopic#popular_links`, that returns the 5 most visited links along with the number of times each link has been clicked.

-## Phase VI: Add a Custom Validations
+## Phase VII: A Custom Validation and Premium Users

-*  Write a custom validation method `ShortenedUrl#no_spamming` that keeps users from submitting more than 5 urls in a single minute.
+ Write a custom validation method `ShortenedUrl#no_spamming` that keeps users from submitting more than 5 urls in a single minute.

-* make sure `long_url` is actually a website - for us this means has at least one period and "https//", "http//" or "www.".
-If you know about regular expressions - feel free to use these, otherwise (STILL NEED TO WRITE MUNYO)

-## Phase VII: Premium users and a Custom Validation

 Let's monetize our URL Shortener app.

 + Add a "premium" boolean column to your `Users` table; it should default to `false`.
 + Now add code to ensure that non-premium users can only create a maximum of 5 URLs (premium users get unlimited).
++ Refactor your `ShortenedUrl#no_spamming` so that premium users can make 10 short urls a minute and we still only make a single query.

 ## Phase VIII: Pruning Stale URLs